sdiehl/write-you-a-haskell/006_hindley_milner.md

 $$

-We've now divided our types into two syntactic categories, the *monotypes* and *polytypes*.
+We've now divided our types into two syntactic categories, the *monotypes* and the *polytypes*.
 In our simple initial languages type schemes will always be the representation of top level signature, even if there are no polymorphic type variables.
 In implementation terms this means when a monotype is yielded from our Infer monad after inference, we will immediately generalize it at the